cbeck88/visit_struct/README.md

 ```

 There are no additional data members defined within the type, although there are
 some "secret" static declarations which are occurring.
+(Basically, a bunch of typedef's.)
 That's why it's "intrusive".
 There is still no run-time overhead.

 Each line above expands to a separate series of declarations within the body of `my_type`, and arbitrary other C++
 declarations may appear between them.